CauldronDevelopmentLLC/jmpapi/doc/args.md

       return: list
 ```

-Args are checked in this order: path captures, query string, JSON body.
+Args are checked in this order: path captures, query string, then the body
+(JSON fields, or multipart plain fields).

 ## Types